damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 ## Faster!

-By improving the caching of comments on issues, diffs and merge requests rendering of busy pages should be faster!
+By improving the caching of comments on issues, diffs, and merge requests, rendering of busy pages should be faster!

 ## Other changes